 Even if you’re not a parade person, give the Paint the Night Parade a chance.
 You might be surprised by how exciting the parade is, and the projections on the street make the experience truly unique.

 There is only one show time for the parade, so I can’t say much about when to visit.
 If you want a curbside seat, you’ll have to park yourself on Main Street well in advance – sometimes 1-2 hours ahead of time, depending on how busy the park is on the day of your visit.
 If you just want to see it and don’t care where you stand, try heading toward the Fantasyland end.
 There are some places by the Matterhorn and Alice in Wonderland where you can see pretty much everything without losing a lot of your evening waiting around.

-Disneyland’s version of Paint the Night is a continuously moving parade.
+Disneyland’s version of the Paint the Night Parade is a continuously moving parade.
 But the Hong Kong version is a bit like the Macy’s Thanksgiving Day Parade; it stops periodically for performances.

 The theme song for the parade is an arrangement of When Can I See You Again? by Owl City.
 The band’s singer, Adam Young, provides the vocals in the parade arrangement.